EECS 700: Introduction to Program Synthesis

 Disclaimer

 All information on this class website is tentative and subject to change.
-Any substantive change will be accompanied with an announcement to the class via Canvas and Discord.
+Any substantive change will be accompanied with an announcement to the class via Canvas.

 This course is inspired from other Program Synthesis classes at MIT, UCSD, and UW Madison.
 You should check out those courses as well!